 - Review the system requirements for DMA and for DeploymentPro.
 These are listed below.

 - Install DMA on the customer’s computers for the users who will need their Outlook email profiles reconfigured.

 Confirm that the user’s computers are successfully running DMA

-After DMA is installed on the user's computers, you must ensure that the users who will need their Outlook email profiles configured by DeploymentPro are listed in MSPComplete with a successful () agent status.
+After DMA is installed on the users' computers, ensure that the users who will need their Outlook email profiles configured by DeploymentPro are listed in MSPComplete with a successful (Success or Timed Out) agent status.